David Brading: Festschrift

-In 2007, Brading was honoured by a Festschrift, with essays by former students and colleagues, as a “celebration of his outstanding contribution to the field of Mexican history.”
+In 2007, Brading was honoured by a Festschrift, with essays by former students and colleagues, as a "celebration of his outstanding contribution to the field of Mexican history".
 The result was Mexican Soundings: Essays in Honour of David A. Brading.

-It’s genesis lay in a September 1999 three day conference, “Visions and Revisions in Mexican History held at Corpus Christi College, Cambridge.
+Its genesis lay in a September 1999 three-day conference, "Visions and Revisions in Mexican History", held at Corpus Christi College, Cambridge.

-Mexican Soundings is organised into two distinct halves, the opening three essays focus on Brading’s work and life, the six following highlight the themes that have marked his career and range from the late seventeenth to the twentieth centuries, focused on religion, political culture and Mexican national identity.
+Mexican Soundings is organised into two distinct halves.
+The opening three essays focus on Brading's work and life, and the six following highlight the themes that have marked his career, and range from the late seventeenth to the twentieth centuries, focused on religion, political culture and Mexican national identity.